libxkbcommon 1.13.0

 This entry point is intended for server applications and should not be used by client applications; see Server State and Client State for details.

-Use this function to update the latched and locked state according to “out of band” (non-device) inputs, such as UI layout switchers.
+Use this function to update the latched and locked state according to out-of-band (non-device) inputs, such as UI layout switchers.

 Layout out of range